mvolkmann/MyUnixEnv/notes/VueNotes.md

 Any asynchronous processing, such as calling a REST service, can be done in an event handling method instead of an action.
-When the asynchronous part completes, a synchronous VueX commit can be performed.
+When the asynchronous part completes, a synchronous Vuex commit can be performed.

 If common event handling code is needed across multiple components, it can be implemented as a plain function that is imported into each of the components and invoked from their event handling methods.
-This is simpler than using VueX actions.
+This is simpler than using Vuex actions.

 ### Splitting the Store